Rance Mulliniks

 Steven Rance Mulliniks (born January 15, 1956) is an American former Major League Baseball player.

 Playing career

-Originally drafted as a shortstop, Mulliniks made his major league debut in 1977 for the California Angels, batting .269 in 78 games.
+Drafted as a shortstop, Mulliniks made his major league debut in 1977 for the California Angels, batting .269 in 78 games.
 He saw limited playing time over the following years with the California Angels until 1979 and with the Kansas City Royals in 1980 and 1981.
 He had been traded along with Willie Aikens from the Angels to the Royals for Al Cowens and Todd Cruz at the Winter Meetings in Toronto on December 6, 1979, with Craig Eaton being sent to California to complete the transaction four months later on April 1, 1980.